Ho Chi Minh city (also known as Saigon) is a bustling city in the south of Vietnam.

 Our guide informs me it really is only for the men, so I am glad I decided to give this a miss!
 I only try the rice wine instead.

 Next, we see how they pop the rice.
-This is not like your average popped rice cereal for breakfast, but it is turned into a coloured sticky confectionery.
+This is not like your average popped rice cereal for breakfast, but it is turned into a colored sticky confectionery.

 We are invited to sit and drink tea and sample the different wares which can be purchased here.